-Likelihood of risk occurring Indicator Description (chance of occurrence) 1.
+Likelihood of risk occurring 1.
 Very Unlikely May occur in exceptional circumstances < 10% 2.
 Slight Is unlikely to, but could occur at some time 10 - 25% 3.
 Feasible Fairly likely to occur at same time 25 - 50% 4.
-Likely Likely to occur within the next 1-2 years, or 50 - 75% occurs occasionally 5.
-Very Likely Regular occurrence (daily / weekly / monthly) > 75%
+Likely Likely to occur within the next 1-2 years, or occurs occasionally 50 - 75% 5.
+Very Likely Regular occurrence (daily / weekly / monthly) > 75% residents, visitors and businesses all have access to including planning, environmental services, car parks, certain housing functions, community services and corporate services.